Information and communication technology (ICT)

 Launched in 2015 by the Free State of Bavaria, the Zentrum Digitalisierung.Bayern or ZD.B (Center for Digitization.Bavaria) aims to drive the digital transformation and advance connectivity between relevant industries.
 Headquartered in Garching near Munich the ZD.B's activities include joined-up mobility, digital production, IT security, digital medicine/healthcare and digitization of the energy sector.

 State-backed activities are flanked by private enterprise initiatives designed to promote the digital transformation in Munich.
-These include Isarnetz e.V., the MUK IT network of entrepreneurs, the 48forward conference, the start-up event Bits & Pretzels, annual DLD conferences and Digitale Stadt München e.V..
+These include Isarnetz e.V., the MUK IT network of entrepreneurs, the 1E9 and 48forward conferences, the start-up event Bits & Pretzels, annual DLD conferences and Digitale Stadt München e.V..

 The BICCnet cluster coordinates the activities of ICT companies throughout Bavaria and supports them with joint marketing and dialogue platforms.
 One focus of its work is ongoing development of embedded and connected systems.